-When you mark the 'self-certification' box in the 'End of form' tab, you're signing the application - and certifying that to the best of your knowledge you have included everything material to the licence/s sought.
+When you select the 'self-certification' box, you're signing the application - and certifying that to the best of your knowledge you have included everything material to the licence/s sought.
 It means you need to be sure the information you're providing is true, correct and complete - that nothing material has been left out.